 Why is content marketing so effective?

 Why?
 For a start, traditional marketing methods are temporary.
 Once the TV show is over, there are no more eyes on your advert.
-Content marketing, which lives on the internet, stays accessible and evergreen.
+Content marketing, which lives on the internet, allows you to build assets that stay accessible and evergreen.

-Further, it’s very difficult to track the performance of offline marketing whereas you can look at a frankly terrifying number of online metrics such as page traffic, conversion rates, open/click rates, and much more.
+Further, it’s difficult to track the performance of offline marketing.
+Yet you can look at a frankly terrifying number of online metrics such as page traffic, conversion rates, open/click rates, and much more.

 Consumers also have access to more than just mainstream media nowadays.
 They expect brands to educate and inspire them through engaging, timely and relevant content at multiple touch points along their complex buyer journeys.